Skip to Content

 Before the retirement date, insurers send a largely standardised information document to participants.
 This is intended to help them choose between a fixed and a variable benefit, and from which provider the participant purchases the benefit she wants.
 The information describes the consequences and risks of this choice.

-Taskforce Income for later
+Taskforce Income for Later

 Structural cooperation

-The aim of the structural cooperation is to stimulate the pension accrual of the self-employed and to allow self-employed persons to actually take steps towards building up an old-age provision.
+The aim of the structural cooperation is to stimulate the pension accrual of the self-employed and to allow self-employed persons to take actual steps towards building up an old-age provision.
 The Taskforce does this by proposing solutions in which simplicity and flexibility are central in order to respond to the needs of self-employed people.

 Good ideas?
 Report them to the Taskforce!